mnapoli/pint-preset/README.md

 }
 ```

-Tests use slightly different rules.
-Create a `pint-tests.json`:
+For PHPUnit tests, create a `pint-tests.json`:

 ```json
 {